Robin Brattel: Early Career and TSO

 Brattel was the Director of Digital for The Stationery Office (TSO), a UK publisher that produces print and digital publications for government agencies and departments, as well as for companies in the private sector.
-In 2011 Brattel was invited to lead the judging panel for the OpenUp contest run by TSO as a part of their championing the use of transparent data.
+In 2011 Brattel was invited to lead the judging panel for the TSO OpenUp contest run by TSO as a part of their championing the use of transparent data.
 The contest awarded money for innovative ideas on opening data to benefit the public.
 Included on the judging panel for the inaugural award were artificial intelligence expert Sir Nigel Richard Shadbolt and Open University director of communications Lucian J Hudson.
 The panel awarded the prize to OUseful blogger Tony Hirst for his ideas about the use of UCAS data.

 Prior to TSO, he worked for various companies as a website consultant and as the head of online for a dot com startup.
 As an independent web developer, he also audited Guidelines for UK Government Websites – Illustrated Handbook for Web Management Teams, the UK Government's official web guidelines document.